Tag - Airmail

 This stamp reflects the city recovery and its importance in Poland aviation network connecting it to major cities domestically and abroad.

-Stamp Design: Celebrating Airmail and Aviation
+Celebrating Airmail and Aviation:

 The Szczecin Airmail Stamp features a striking image of an airplane soaring over the city of Szczecin.
 The plane symbolizes the growing importance of aviation in mail delivery allowing faster more reliable postal services.
 Below the airplane you can see a portion of the city skyline including its harbor emphasizing Szczecin significance as a transportation and shipping hub.